rexresearch

 group were anaesthetized with anaesthetic ether, and two

-skin and cutaneous muscles at a distance of about 1.5 cm from the
+the skin and cutaneous muscles at a distance of about 1.5 cm

-midline on each side of the depilated back of the rats.
-After the
+from the midline on each side of the depilated back of the rats.

-incision was made, the parted skin was kept together and stitched
+After the incision was made, the parted skin was kept together

-at 0.5 cm intervals continuously and tightly using surgical thread
+and stitched at 0.5 cm intervals continuously and tightly using

-in the same manner as mentioned in the case of excision wound
+groups were treated in the same manner as mentioned in the case

-model.
-Extract ointments, simple ointment base (control), and
+of excision wound model.
+Extract ointments, simple ointment base

-standard drug were applied once daily for 9 d.
-When the wounds
+(control), and standard drug were applied once daily for 9 d.

 Physical changes in the granuloma tissue were studied in this